viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Sophia_McCarthy.markdown

 ## Thursday
 Today we started the morning doing the stand up per usual and voiced what we did the day before and any issues.
-Then we got sent back to our offices to work on our blogs In the  evening we are getting a talk about Artificial Intelligence (AI)
+Then we got sent back to our offices to work on our blogs In the  evening we are getting a talk about Artificial Intelligence (AI) from Sean and Domonik which i found very educational. we also got to kind of program our own Ai chat bots, we picked a topic and had to nake questions and answer them which we did in pairs
+After lunch we had to make a project on Rain Gardens and use Ai to make the presentation which we did in the same pairs and we had to present them infront of everyone.
+Then we had a zoom call with a man from Italy talking about the use of AI with cars

 ---